meysius/docs/docker/README.md

 ## Install
 - Go to docker.com, login and download docker for mac and install it
 - Open docker, click on the ship icon on mac's top bar and login
+- Check if installed with `docker version`

 ## Images
 - An image is an snapshot of the file system that can be used as hard drive of a virtual computer
 - Images also have a startup command that runs after bootup
-- Images can be defined using docker files or be downloaded from docker community website
+- Images can be defined using docker files or be downloaded from docker community website.
+- The first time you mention an image, docker downloads it and caches it.
 - Find out what images are cached and available with `docker images`
 - Community made images can be found from `hub.docker.com`.
 - Each image may have many specific versions (tags)